L-Lok/Nonlinear-Dimensionality-Reduction-Techniques-for-Bayesian-Optimization/README.md

 # Nonlinear-Dimensionality-Reduction-Techniques-for-Bayesian-Optimization
-The official GitHub repository for the journal paper Nonlinear Dimensionality Reduction Techniques for Bayesian Optimization
+The official GitHub repository for _Nonlinear Dimensionality Reduction Techniques for Bayesian Optimization_